Nigerian literature

-Nigerian literature may be roughly defined as the literary writing by citizens of the nation of Nigeria for Nigerian readers, addressing Nigerian issues.
-This encompasses writers in a number of languages, including not only English but Igbo, Urhobo, Yoruba, and in the northern part of the county Hausa and Nupe.
-More broadly, it includes British Nigerians, Nigerian Americans and other members of the African diaspora.
+Nigerian literature is a literary writing in Nigeria often by her citizens.
+It encompasses writers in a number of languages spoken in Nigeria including Igbo, Urhobo, Yoruba, Hausa and Nupe.

 Things Fall Apart (1958) by Chinua Achebe is one of the milestones in African literature.
 Other post-colonial authors have won numerous accolades, including the Nobel Prize in Literature, awarded to Wole Soyinka in 1986, and the Booker Prize, awarded to Ben Okri in 1991 for The Famished Road.
 Nigerians are also well represented among recipients of the Caine Prize and Wole Soyinka Prize for Literature in Africa.

 Nigerian literature in English

 Nigerian literature is predominantly English-language.
 Literature in the national languages Yoruba, Igbo and Hausa plays only a minor role.
 Most of the important English-language authors in West Africa come from Nigeria.

 Under British rule

 Among the first modern Nigerian authors was Amos Tutuola.
 In his magnum opus The Palm Wine Drinkard (1952) the author follows a man befuddled by palm wine in a fairy-tale atmosphere that leads him to the city of the dead.
 There he discovers a magical world populated by ghosts, demons and supernatural beings.
 The book contradicted all realistic narrative conventions and was written in flawed English.
 For this very reason, the book later became stylistic and highly regarded, although it was criticised at the time for maligning Nigerians as barbaric, perpetually drunken people and provoking racist fantasies.

 In 1957, Black Orpheus magazine became the main forum for many Nigerian poets and writers.